Gardner–Webb Runnin' Bulldogs men's soccer

 The Gardner–Webb Runnin' Bulldogs men's soccer program represents Gardner–Webb University in all NCAA Division I men's college soccer competitions.
 Founded in 1987, the Runnin' Bulldogs compete in the Big South Conference.
 The Runnin' Bulldogs are coached by Tony Setzer, who has coached the program since 1988.
 Gardner–Webb plays their home matches at Greene–Harbison Stadium, on the campus of Gardner–Webb University.

 Seasons

 NCAA Tournament history

-Army has appeared in one NCAA Tournaments.
-Their sole appearance came in 2006.
+Gardner-Webb has appeared in two NCAA Tournaments.
+Their two appearances came in 2006 and 2024.
 Their combined NCAA record is 0–1–1.